antofic/GraphCodable/Docs/UserGuide.md

 	// ...
 }
 ```
 and call it after startup.
-It is important to call it from the main module because GraphCodable needs this name and gets it from the default ``#fileID`` parameter in the ``GTypesRepository.initialize()`` function.
+It is important to call it from the main module because GraphCodable needs this name and gets it from the default ``#fileID`` 'hidden' parameter in the ``GTypesRepository.initialize( fromFileID fileID:String = #fileID )`` function.
 Swift should really offer a function to get the main module name to avoid such tricks.

 Maintaining a consistent repository of all types that can be decoded during application development can be a tedious task.
 To alleviate this problem, GraphCodable offers two help functions.